irrwahn/irrvuan/flavor/README.md

 ### 4. Parameters for live image generation

-* ISOCREATE
-> boolean; enable build step to produce a bootable live ISO image
-> from target system; for this to work, the live-boot package must
-> be installed in the target system
+**Note:** For any of the following to have any effect the live-boot package must be installed on the target system and the syslinux package must be installed on the build system.

-* ISOVOLID
+* `LIVEVOLID` -- string
-> volume ID for live ISO image
+> volume ID for live image(s)

-* ISOGENCMD
-> utility to generate ISO image, e.g. `xorrisofs`, `mkisofs` or
-> `genisoimage`; if omitted, the script will try to pick a suitable
-> command

-* ISOLINUXBIN
-> full path of `isolinux.bin` file; if omitted, the script will try
-> to locate it automatically in the `/usr` hierarchy

-* ISOLINUXMOD
+* `SYSLINUXMOD` -- string
 > full path of directory containing the `syslinux` modules; if
 > omitted, the script will try to locate it automatically in the
+> `/usr` hierarchy of the build system

+* `ISOCREATE` -- boolean
+> create a bootable ISO9660 image from generated target system

+* `ISOLINUXBIN` -- string
+> full path of `isolinux.bin` file; if omitted, the script will try
-> `/usr` hierarchy
+> to locate it automatically in the `/usr` hierarchy of the build
+> system

+* `ISOGENCMD` -- string
+> utility to generate ISO9660 image, e.g. `xorrisofs`, `mkisofs` or
+> `genisoimage`; if omitted, the script will try to locate a suitable
+> command

-* USBCREATE
+* `USBCREATE` -- boolean
-> boolean; in addition to the ISO image create an FAT32 formatted
-> USB image with support for file backed persistent storage
+> create a FAT32 formatted USB image with support for file backed
+> persistence

-* USBSIZE
+* `USBSIZE` -- integer
 > size of USB image in MiB (megabytes base 2); the size of the
-> persistence file will be ~100MB less than this image size and
+> persistence file will be ~100MB less than the available space on
-> at most 4096MB
+> this image size and at most 4096MB

-* USBLABEL
-> volume label for the FAT32 file system

 ## Overlay variable substitution